viewup/up-wp-cart/README.md

 ## Theme/Plugins support

 for now, the theme can change the item's `content` shape. by default, it looks like the rest API post. only replace the `cart_content` filter with anything you want!
-SOON, will be a fancy theme API...
+SOON, will be a fancy API and shortcodes...

 ## Pull Requests
 OF COURSE!
 Help us get the plugin better! read the [Contributing section](CONTRIBUTING.md) to know how!